Baltimore and Ohio West 26th Street Station – Part 2

 Connecting the Third to Eight Floor Module to the Base

-Having completing the base module with the addition of a ceiling to the mezzanine floor, I now had to find out a way to connect the third to eight floor module on top of it.
+Having completEr the base module with the addition of a ceiling to the mezzanine floor, I now had to find out a way to connect the third to eight floor module on top of it.
 The cornice above the mezzanine is a good place to hide the seam between the two modules.
 I still had to decide if the cornice should be part of the lower or upper module.
 After some testing, I figured out it would be best to add the mezzanine cornice as the base plate of the upper module.
 Viewers of the the building will mostly see it from a viewpoint above the mezzanine.
 Therefore, a permanently connected cornice to the main body would make it easy to hide the seam above the cornice.

 When I began working on it, I first played with a cornice designed as a collar.
 That collar would just frame the third story floor.
 I cut it of 1/8″ thick basswood (center image below) but turned out to be too weak.
 I determined that an entire board would be a better solution.
 Due to the length of the building I had to split that board into two pieces of 1/8″ basswood.
 I laser cut the board precisely so that it fitted flush with the MDF ceiling of the mezzanine floor (left image below).
 A also included grooves for the light channels I intended to use for the freight tracks below.
 So far, I’ve been happy with the chosen design.